This is going to be a quick intuition about what it means to diagonalize a matrix that does not have full rank (i.e. has null determinant).

 Let’s consider the sample matrix

 which has non full rank because has two equal rows.
 Indeed, one can check that the two vectors go in the same basis vector.
 This means that instead of 3.
 In fact, it is common intuition that when the rank is not full, some dimensions are lost in the transformation.
-Even if it’s a x matrix, the output only has 2 dimensions.
-It’s like at the end of Inception when the 4D space in which cooper is floating gets shut.
+Even if it’s a 3×3 matrix, the output only has 2 dimensions.
+It’s like at the end of Interstellar when the 4D space in which Cooper is floating gets shut.

 However, is also a symmetric matrix, so from the spectral theorem we know that it can be diagonalized.
 And now to the vital questions: what do we expect?
 What meaning does it have?
 Do we expect a basis of three vectors even if the map destroys one dimension?